 Pronounced kimrick, the Cymric is a longhaired Manx cat.
 The breed gets its name from the Celtic word for Wales, Cymru and was given to the breed due to the close proximity of Wales to the Isle of Man, where the Cymric comes from.
 Some societies and countries refer to the breed as the Longhaired Manx.

 Cats were brought to the Isle of Man several centuries ago, and it is believed the Manx mutation took hold due to the island’s isolated population of cats.
 Longhaired Manx were occasionally born to short-haired cats but were discarded as unwanted variants.
-The long-haired gene is recessive, so it is possible for a short-haired cat to carry the long gene, and if both parents carry the gene, produce longhaired kittens.
+The long-haired gene is recessive, so a short-haired cat can carry the long hair gene, and if both parents carry the gene, produce some longhaired kittens.

 The Manx gene (symbolised by an M) is dominant, and therefore only one copy is required for the offspring to inherit the trait.
 In its homozygous form (two copies of the gene are present), it is prenatal lethal, and as the term suggests, the kittens die before they are born.
 Therefore you can only breed a Manx/Cymric to a non-Manx/Cymric.